Christian1984/vfrmap-for-vr/README.md

 Make sure to place your charts inside the `charts` folder inside the server directory.
 You can also use subdirectories to organize your charts (to  checklists from approach charts for example).

+![Charts Folder](screenshots/fskneeboard-pro-charts-1.png)

+*Charts Folder*

+> Please note:
+>
-> *Please note*: Subfolders starting with an '!' will be ignored by the ingame panel's charts browser.
+> Subfolders starting with an '!' will be ignored by the ingame panel's charts browser.
 This can be used to temporarily "deactivate" charts that you don't need on a particular flight.
 The `!import` folder (used by the [PDF Importer](#pdf-import-panel) will be ignored as well.

-![Charts Folder](screenshots/fskneeboard-pro-charts-1.png)

-*Charts Folder*

 <div style="page-break-after: always;"></div>